-Stretch marks are most likely to occur after rapid growth in a short time period of time.
-In women who have been pregnant, they are most often seen on the breasts and abdomen (the two areas that grow the most during pregnancy).
+Stretch marks are most likely to occur after rapid growth in a short period of time.
+Women who have been pregnant are most often seen on the breasts and abdomen (the two areas that grow the most during pregnancy).
 Stretch marks also can occur along the upper legs and buttocks in patients who have gained weight.
 In men who are weight training, stretch marks are most often seen in the upper arms.

 Stretch Marks and Pregnancy

-Stretch marks are entirely normal for pregnant women.
-Over 90 percent of women develop stretch marks during the third trimester, according to the American Academy of Dermatology.
-They are also genetic; women whose mothers had stretch marks are more likely to have them as well.
+Stretch marks are entirely usual for pregnant women.
+According to the American Academy of Dermatology, over 90 percent of women develop stretch marks during the third trimester.
+They are also genetic; women whose mothers had stretch marks are more likely to have them.

 Stretch marks are not preventable.
 However, the effects can be less drastic when creams and lotions are applied to the stomach and breasts during pregnancy.
 Staying hydrated can also help reduce the formation of stretch marks.
 Dietary nourishment and adequate sleep can also minimize their appearance.

 For those who want to remove stretch marks, there are a few ways to reduce their appearance.
-The tummy tuck is highly effective and safe way to get rid of stretch marks that appear on the stomach, and specialized creams can be used on stretch marks on other areas of the body.
+The tummy tuck is a highly effective and safe way to get rid of stretch marks that appear on the stomach, and specialized creams can be used on stretch marks on other body areas.

 Gels and Creams

 The cheapest option for stretch mark removal is specially formulated gels and creams.
-Application of a cream can reduce the effects of the stretch marks.
-It takes the duration of 12 weeks for the appearance to diminish.
-Patients should begin treatment while stretch marks are in the “reddish” stage, before they begin to fade.
+The application of cream can reduce the effects of the stretch marks.
+It takes 12 weeks for the appearance to diminish.
+Patients should begin treatment while stretch marks are in the “reddish” stage before they start to fade.
 However, many patients do not experience good results with stretch mark creams.

 A tummy tuck improves the waistline and silhouette.
 The surgery improves the profile view through the removal of excess skin.
 After recovery, the results are dramatic.
 During a tummy tuck, an incision is made from hip to hip; the resulting scar can usually be well hidden through undergarments.
 Patients who undergo tummy tuck for stretch marks should understand that a tummy tuck scar will replace the stretch mark scars.

 The options for new mothers can seem endless.
-There are pills, dermabrasion, creams, and other treatments that claim to reduce the appearance of stretch marks.
+There are pills, dermabrasion, creams, and other treatments that claim to reduce stretch marks’ appearance.
 For those with stretch marks on the stomach, the tummy tuck is an excellent option.

-For more information about tummy tuck for stretch marks, as well as answers to personalized questions, feel free to contact Dr. Vincent Marin.3:06 PM
+For more information about a tummy tuck for stretch marks, as well as answers to personalized questions, feel free to contact Dr. Vincent Marin.